rejetto/hfs/dev-plugins.md

   DB is automatically closed when the plugin is unloaded.
 Refer to [dedicated documentation](https://www.npmjs.com/package/@rejetto/kvstorage) for details.

 - `notifyClient(channel: string, eventName: string, data?: any)` send a message to those frontends that are on the same channel.

+- `misc` many functions and constants available in [misc.ts](https://github.com/rejetto/hfs/blob/main/src/misc.ts).
+  These are not documented, probably never will, and are subject to change without notifications, but you can study the sources if you are interested in using them.
+It's just a shorter version of `api.require('./misc')`

 ## Front-end specific